Key Takeaway

 Should I skip my Ozempic dose if I plan to drink?

-No. Skipping a dose of Ozempic to drink alcohol is not recommended.
+No. Skipping a dose of Ozempic to drink alcohol isn't recommended.
 Maintaining consistent dosing is important for blood sugar control and treatment effectiveness.
 If you have an event coming up and are concerned about alcohol interactions, talk to your provider in advance rather than altering your medication schedule.

 Take the Next Step

-If you are on Ozempic and want to understand how alcohol and other lifestyle factors fit into your treatment plan, a physician-supervised consultation can provide clarity.
+If you're on Ozempic and want to understand how alcohol and other lifestyle factors fit into your treatment plan, a physician-supervised consultation can provide clarity.
 FormBlends.com connects you with licensed providers experienced in GLP-1 therapy for personalized, expert guidance.